Sicario (2015 film): Production

+Development

 In December 2013, it was announced that Denis Villeneuve would direct a Mexican border drama, Sicario, from a screenplay by Taylor Sheridan.
 It is the first installment in Sheridan's neo-western trilogy exploring crime on "the modern-day American frontier".
 Black Label Media financed and co-produced with Thunder Road Pictures.
 Basil Iwanyk produced the film along with Molly Smith, Trent Luckinbill, and Thad Luckinbill.

 Emily Blunt became involved with the film in April 2014, shortly followed by Benicio del Toro.
 Jon Bernthal and Josh Brolin joined the film in May, and cinematographer Roger Deakins was also hired.
 Daniel Kaluuya, Maximiliano Hernández, and Jeffrey Donovan were then cast, and Jóhann Jóhannsson was hired to compose the film's musical score in August 2014.

+Filming

-Principal photography began on June 30, 2014, in Albuquerque, New Mexico.
+Principal photography began on June 30, 2014, in Albuquerque, New Mexico, with additional scenes filmed in Ciudad Nezahualcóyotl, just east of Mexico City.

 Music

-Jóhann Jóhannsson was selected to write and compose the score for the film, making Sicario his second collaboration with director Denis Villeneuve.
+Jóhann Jóhannsson was selected to write and compose the score for the film, making Sicario his second collaboration with director Denis Villeneuve after having worked together on Prisoners which was released in 2013.

 Release

+Theatrical

 In May 2014, Lionsgate acquired the U.S. rights to the film, while Lionsgate International handled the foreign sales with Disney's Buena Vista International distributing the movie in Russia as the first film in an output deal with Lionsgate.
 On February 23, 2015, Lionsgate set the film for a limited release in the United States on September 18, 2015, and a wide release on October 2, 2015.
 The film had its world premiere at the 2015 Cannes Film Festival on May 19, 2015.
 It was then selected to be shown in the Special Presentations section of the 2015 Toronto International Film Festival on September 11, 2015.